Victoria Pier, Colwyn Bay: Phase one of Restoration Plans

-The final 45 metres of the seaward end were destroyed in a series of collapses, first on the 1 February 2017, and the second on the 23 February.
+The final 45 metres of the seaward end were destroyed in a series of collapses, first on 1 February 2017, and the second on 23 February.

 On 2 March 2017, a council meeting agreed to support phase 1, which includes an initial shortened pier and new pavilion put forward by the Colwyn Victoria Pier Trust.
 The dangerous seaward section of the pier, representing around half of its length, was removed in March 2017.
 An area of decking to the south of the pavilion, part of which was also in a state of collapse, was also dismantled at this time.
 The council then applied for planning consent to remove the remaining buildings and dismantle and store the pier, with the long-term aim in working with the Victoria Pier Trust to reinstate the listed structure in the future.

 Dismantling of the pavilion began in February 2018 and the pier had been dismantled (and, in part, stored) by May 2018.
 The final piece of the pier was dismantled on 15 May 2018 with the final site clearance completed in June 2018.
 The Art Deco murals created by Eric Ravilious and Mary Adshead in 1934, from inside the pavilion, have all been successfully removed and are currently awaiting restoration.
 Construction began in 2019 for phase 1 of the pier's construction, representing an area exactly covering the former site of the Golden Goose amusements building: a length of approximately 45 metres.
 The original cast iron balustrades have been restored and will be reinstated, and replicas have been made of the Pier's original lamp standards, absent from the pier for the last forty years.
 As of November 2020, the majority of the pier's substructure has been completed, and the pier is expected to open in 2021.
 Following the completion of this stage, in partnership with Conwy Council, the Victoria Pier Trust will apply for grants to rebuild phase 2, which will be to rebuild the remaining part of the Pier, restored from storage.
 A new Pavilion, however, will be built and the design will be available for public consultation.